Hi there welcome! I’m Rod.

 When my wife finally came out of the meeting, her boss at that time asked me if I’d like to take two or three copies with me.
 “We have a cabinet full of these books” she said, “take them”.
 So I did.

-That was approximately 10 years ago and I still have one last copy left.
+That was approximately 10 years ago and I still have one last copy left (gave one or two away).
 This copy now sits along 400 other books that form my small but humble library at home.
 I have probably read about 70% of my books, not all of them.
 But ever since, I’ve gotten in the habit of reading at least 25 books per year.

 There is no doubt that reading plays a key role when writing.

 Hopefully, I haven’t bored you yet, so let me wrap this up.

 My goal with this website is to share tips and ideas that can help anyone improve all areas of writing, no matter what it’s being used for.
 So if you’re someone trying to polish your writing skills, develop your own style, understanding when and where to use your writing, how to leverage it to make money, developing a habit of writing consistently, or simply searching for new ideas and inspiration, I hope this is the place for you.

 Whether you’re writing will be used for personal, school, work, social, to grow a brand, a book, or blogging, I’d love the opportunity to share my thoughts and ideas with you.
 I’ve picked up a few things along the way that I feel could help others.
 Over the last few months, I’ve started over 17 blogs in different niches and manage a team of writers.

 Finally, if you ever have any questions or need some constructive feedback, as long as I have the time, I’m happy to help.
 I do operate and run a small business and I can get pretty busy at times.
 Here’s how you can reach out to me.